claudiu-tomescu/maui-slalom-workshop/README.md

+In this workshop we'll be using the New Yor Times' Top Stories API.
+For more info please refer to: [Top Stories | Dev Portal (nytimes.com)](https://developer.nytimes.com/docs/top-stories-product/1/overview)

 ## Lesson 1

 In this lesson we'll go over the basic of .NET MAUI application structure, installing the Visual Studio workload, creating and running a basic MAUI application in iOS and Android.
 We'll also get a glimpse of the final application that we're going to build together.